Metropolis of Lithuania: Metropolitan Theophilus (1317–1329)

 Emperor Andronikos II Palaiologos established the metropolis while Patriarch John XIII of Constantinople ordained the prelate - Theophilus — who was of Rus' origin.
 A surviving list of his property shows that Theophilus traveled extensively around the Rus' principalities and presented expensive gifts to prominent rulers of the region, perhaps as part of a campaign to become the Metropolitan of Kiev.

 The episcopal see of the metropolis was in Navahrudak.
 It had two suffragan dioceses in Turov and Polatsk.

 From 1303 to 1347, a new metropolis also existed on the southern borders of the Lithuanian lands - the Metropolis of Halych.
 There were long periods of time when this metropolitan seat lay vacant.

 From 1317 to 1329 Grand Duke Gediminas flirted with Roman Catholicism and wrote to Pope John XXII.
 The pope replied in 1324 and an active attempt to bring Lithuania into the Latin camp was made.
-Envoys were dispatched to Vilna, but when they arrived the situation had changed.
+Envoys were dispatched to Vilnius, but when they arrived the situation had changed.
 Gediminas claimed that he had never said in his letters that he was ready to be baptized and that his scribes, the Franciscan brothers Henry and Berthold apparently had written things which he had never told them.
 The papal legates reported to the pope that the magnates of Samogitia made threats against the life of the Grand Duke and his family and that there were also external Russian threats should he accept the Roman rite:"It is for this that the king renounced the faith to the point that he no longer dared to utter a word about baptism."

 Following the death of Peter of Moscow in 1326, Theophilus and a candidate presented by Moscow were rejected by Constantinople as too political for the Metropolis of Kiev.
 Instead, the patriarch appointed an independent person -Theognostus - as the new Metropolitan.